 Spelling is a critical part of grammar rules.
 Although it is just one letter apart, the word “to” has a different meaning and use case.
-To is a preposition.
+To is a preposition, just like the words other than or then.
 It is often used before a noun or pronoun to show:

 For example, “He walked to the store.”
 In this sentence, the word “to” shows that the man is walking in the direction of the store.

 Let’s be clear, “to long” is grammatically incorrect.
 This is a very common spelling mistake that new writers make.
 They are only spelled one letter apart, so it is easy to see why!